etherean-org/etherean-org.github.io/_posts/2020-09-02-key-ingredients-better-blockchain-part-vii-economics.md

 [^17]: Blockchain projects aren’t the only ones who struggle to distribute ownership.
 Companies in the United States are forbidden from offering shares to anyone who isn’t an employee or investor.
 This has been a problem for some sharing economy firms, such as Airbnb, which [petitioned the SEC](https://www.documentcloud.org/documents/4917050-Airbnb-Letter-to-the-SEC-09-21-2018.html) to allow it to give company shares to its hosts.

 [^18]: Even popular protocols such as Bitcoin are not perfectly incentive compatible due to issues such as [selfish mining](https://www.cs.cornell.edu/~ie53/publications/btcProcFC.pdf).

+{%- include blockchain-nav-bottom.html -%}

+Special thanks to Yael Hoffman for invaluable pre-publication feedback and corrections.